 Southeast region attending after having read the review.

-As education is an important facet of our Mission Statement, the Theater for Young Audiences (TYA) Series allows the Theater to introduce a younger generation to the arts.
+As education is an important facet of our Mission Statement, the Children's Series (formerly Theater for Young Audiences Series) allows the Theater to introduce a younger generation to the arts.
 Each season, three productions are carefully chosen to create this series based on feedback from teachers and the public.
 Each production focuses on meeting specific Common Core standards.
 Our Education department creates a study guide for teachers to use prior to attending to allow the work in the classroom to be tied back to the live performance.

-With the TYA Series, the Theater will strives for more schools from additional counties to attend the performances, and to be able to include additional classroom offerings in preparation with the live performances.
+With the Children's Series, the Theater will strive for more schools from additional counties to attend the performances, and to be able to include additional classroom offerings in preparation with the live performances.

-For the 25thseason, the Theater has partnered with Magic Tree House and Orange County Public Schools to provide free books to Title I students prior to seeing a live production.
-Over 34,000 books will be provided by the end of the program, and student reading scores will be measured to judge the impact provided by the books.
+For the 25thseason, the Theater partnered with Magic Tree House and Orange County Public Schools to provide free books to Title I students prior to seeing a live production.
+Over 34,000 books were provided by the end of the program, and student reading scores were measured to judge the impact provided by the books.
 Earning the opportunity for this type of partnership reflects on the high quality of the Theater’s productions.

 is a prestigious event featuring highly regarded national and promising young